Didjits

-The Didjits were an American punk rock band formed in Mattoon, Illinois in 1983, composed of Rick Sims (a.k.a.
-Rick Prot5) on guitar/vocals, Doug Evans on bass, and Rick's brother Brad Sims, on drums.
+Didjits are an American punk rock band formed in Mattoon, Illinois in 1981, composed of Rick Sims on guitar/vocals, Doug Evans on bass, and Rick's brother Brad Sims, on drums.
 Didjits were known for the aggressive guitar playing and persona of Rick Sims, who often baited the audience between songs, and took plenty of abuse for it.
 Moreover, the band also added odd stunts and theatrical bits to some of their stage shows, particularly when playing in Chicago and Champaign.

 They released their first album in 1986 on Bam Bam Records and disbanded in 1994, but briefly reunited in 2006.
 Brad Sims left the band in 1992.
 Former Scratch Acid drummer Rey Washam filled in for the Little Miss Carriage EP, and Todd Cole eventually took over as the drummer.
 Their song "Killboy Powerhead" was covered by The Offspring on their breakthrough 1994 album Smash.

+Early years

+The earliest incarnation of Didjits was known as UXB, founded in 1981.
+The group featured Rick Sims on drums, and occasionally vocals and guitar, Doug Evans on guitar, and Mike Rankin on vocals and bass.
+The group performed locally and a few demos, but no recordings were released until 2024.
+By 1983, the group was reformed as Didjits with Sims now permanently on guitar, now accompanied by his brother, Brad Sims, on drums.
+Other early members included Rankin, as well as Bob Williams on bass before the lineup solidified with Rick Sims on vocals and Doug Evans on bass.
+The group recorded and distributed three demo tapes in 1985-1986 (Durga!
+Durga!
+Durga!, Whoop My Head, and Signifies My Go-T!) before embarking on recording their debut album.